 Amphipods are usually ¼ to 1-inch long.
 Most of the time, they appear dark brown or black, but may appear red, pink, yellow, green or blue, depending on the species.
-After death, they often turn bright red.
-Amphipods are commonly referred to as scuds and inhabit most of the oceans, lakes, rivers, beaches, caves and other hot and humid environments.
+After death, their dry bodies often turn bright red.
+Amphipods are commonly referred to as scuds and inhabit most of the oceans, lakes, rivers, beaches, caves, and other hot and humid environments.
 They are compressed laterally or flattened and look like small shrimp.

 These crustaceans are important members of the food chain, serving as food for many fish, invertebrates, shorebirds and other animals.
 They are also important as scavengers and detritus.
 Drought, excessive rainfall and prolonged irrigation of the gardens can cause amphipods to seek better living conditions, taking them to a home or building.

 Amphipods in Charlotte can be found in the highly moist forest litter or any other dense earth cover where they can sink into the upper inches of the ground.
 They are commonly found living under ivy that is used as a ground cover.
 There are several types of amphipods on the west coast of North America.

 Most investigations, apart from scientific classification/transport, have been carried out on a pair of intertidal and supratidal/semi-terrestrial species and these revisions will be highlighted in ODYSSEY.
 These species are grouped within the family Talitridae.
 How many types are there of amphipods?
 There are no less than 120 completely terrestrial types of landowners, commonly called “landhoppers”, occupying forests from the ground to cover, soils, plants, hollows, meadows and mountains, but they occur in the tropical and subtropical zones of the southern hemisphere.